-Ride from Engedi to Masada-Sulphur Springs-Wady Khuderah-Wells dry -Halt under Sebbeh-Ascent to the Fortress-Its Height-Its Tragical History-Access-Roman Causeway-Description of the Ruins-Chapel- Crusading Remains-Cisterns-Magnificent View-Roman Camps-Objection of our Arabs to proceed Eastwards-Capture of Ibex-Wady Um Bagkek Water-Lovely Glen-Ruins-De Saulcy's Thamara-Salt Springs-Camp Zuweirah-Plants-Absence of Volcanic Traces-Jebel Usdum-Mountain of Salt-Difficulty of Ascent-Extent of the Rock Salt Ridge-Theory-Geological Speculations-Similarity to the Sahara-Destruction of Sodom.
+Ride from Engedi to Masada-Sulphur Springs-Wady Khuderah-Wells dry-Halt under Sebbeh-Ascent to the Fortress-Its Height-Its Tragical History-Access-Roman Causeway-Description of the Ruins-Chapel-Crusading Remains-Cisterns-Magnificent View-Roman Camps-Roman Camp-Capture of Rex-Wady Um Bagkhek-Water-Lovely Glen-Ruins-De Saulcy's Thamara-Salt Springs-Camp Zuveirah-Plants-Jebel Usdum-Mountain of Salt-Difficulty of Ascent-Extent of the Rock Salt Ridge-Theory-Geological Speculations-Similarity to the Sahara-Destruction of Sodom.

-JANUARY 25TH.-We had our last plunge in the cool water of Wady Sudeir at sunrise; by seven A.M. the tents were struck; and by eight o'clock our long caravan of forty-three beasts had started for Sebbeh.
-We had an easy day's journey along the shore, only occasionally interrupted by the deep gullies of the dry watercourses through the gravel and boulder deposit, which caused detours and delays, but nothing worse.
-We were now on the high road used, not for commerce, but by marauding parties from the south and east, since the time when Chedorlaomer and his confederates marched against El Paran.
+At length we must leave Engedi for the south.
+Our route was by the high road used, not for commerce, but by marauding parties from the south and east, since the time when Chedorlaomer and his confederates marched against El Paran.
 It was a dreary, desolate, hungry ride, more truly reaching the popular notions of the Dead Sea than anything we had yet met with.
 All around us was utterly lifeless and brown, with the cliffs and mountains glaring red in the sunshine, and the soft alluvium below dazzling our eyes by its whiteness.

 About an hour south of Engedi, just half an hour before reaching the Wady Khuderah, we were attracted by a powerful sulphurous odour, and by the yellow coating of the rocks and pebbles on the shore.
 The water bubbled through the gravel at the very edge of the sea, and when we scooped holes we found it black and fætid, the temperature 88° Fahr., and the temperature of the lake at the spot 62°.
-On proceeding a little further the smell was yet stronger, and on digging six inches from the water the black liquid bubbled up at a temperature of 93° Fahr., while the sea, quite warm from the spring, had increased to 72°.
+On proceeding a little further, the smell was yet stronger; and on digging six inches from the water, the black liquid bubbled up at a temperature of 98° Fahr., while the sea, quite warm from the spring, had increased to 72°.
 This temperature continued for a space of fifty yards.
 The principal part of the supply must evidently be forced up under the sea at this spot, and higher up we could find no traces of sulphurous or other water at a depth of two feet.
 The exhalations of these springs seem abundantly sufficient to account for the crusts of sulphur found on the shore.
 The large supply issued directly under Ras Khuderah.
-We could find no trace of the Birket (or pool) Khalîl, marked by Van de Velde.
+We could find no trace of the Birket (or pool) Khalil, marked by Van de Velde.

-The plain along which we rode during the greater part of our day's journey was from 150 to 250 feet above the present sea-level, with here and there a scattered acacia or tamarisk tree, very stunted, in the dry watercourses; and varied in width from one and a half to three miles.
-It pushes forward from the straight range of mountains which rise immediately behind it, like four great rows of eroded terraces one above the other, and heaps of débris forming a slope at the foot of each.
+The plain along which we rode during the greater part of our day's journey was from 150 to 250 feet above the present sea-level, with here and there a scattered acacia or tamarisk tree, very stunted, in the dry watercourses, and varied in width from one and a-half to three miles. pushes forward from the straight range of mountains which rise immediately behind it, like four great rows of eroded terraces one above the other, and heaps of débris forming a slope at the foot of each.
 Nearer the edge of the sea we could occasionally trace three or four terraces, like tidal marks, as if very recently left, which had washed into the post-tertiary marl, and left their marks at heights varying from fifteen to forty-five feet above the actual water-line.
 These were the most recent symptoms of a very modern diminution of the volume of the lake which we had observed, and we carefully collected specimens of the soft and crumbling sediment at different depths.